opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-3.markdown

 #### Continuous Integration for Infrastructure as Code - Gareth Rushgrove, Puppet Labs - [Slides](http://www.slideshare.net/PuppetLabs/continuouslytestinginfrastructure)

-Arguable one of the most interesting talks of the conference this talk took the idea of infrastructure TDD to the next level.
+Arguable one of the most interesting talks of the conference.
+This talk took the idea of infrastructure TDD to the next level.
 What would it be like to be able to test common expectations of your infrastructure (monitoring, backups, machines in each region, budget limitations).
 There are lots of built-in assumptions that we make about of infrastructure and a lot of business decisions that have been difficult to codify.
 This talk raising the challenge of providing a complete
 API for your infrastructure and then testing against it.